-Positive Behaviour for Learning (PBL) is a whole school system that focuses on teaching students the behaviours that the community encourages them to display through modelling, lessons and positive rewards.
-The PBL system encourages students to participate actively in the school community by recognising examples of student learning in a safe and respectful way.
+The Positive Outcome Program (POP) is a whole school system that focuses on teaching students the behaviours that the community encourages them to display through modelling, lessons and positive rewards.
+The POP system encourages students to participate actively in the school community by recognising examples of student learning in a safe and respectful way.
+It also aims to equip students with positive habits that will enhance their learning.

-The aim of the PBL system at Macquarie Fields High School is to apply behaviours, rewards and consequences consistently across the whole school and allow for students to learn the behaviours that they are expected to display.
+The aim of the POP system at Macquarie Fields High School is to apply behaviours, rewards and consequences consistently across the whole school and allow for students to learn the behaviours that they are expected to display.